jstreifel-33/can-of-books-fe/README.md

 11-08-21 06:47 PM - Front end retrieves books based on user login and displays them.
 11-09-21 05:54 PM - App allows user to add and delete books from their list.
 11-10-21 03:09 PM - App allows user to update book entries using pop-up form.
+11-13-21 05:10 PM - Updated with Auth0 integration, allowing user to login with Google or create account.

 ## Estimates